One standing in for royal pair, earnest man discharging seconds (6,6)

 'one standing in for royal' is the wordplay.

-'one standing in' becomes 'regent' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'one standing in' becomes 'regent' (I am not sure about this - if you are sure you should believe this answer much more).

-'for' means one lot of letters go next to another (I've seen this in other clues).
+'for' is a charade indicator (letters next to each other) (I've seen this in other clues).

 'royal' becomes 'prince' (prince is a kind of royal).